Loading…

 left and up lay out as right and down, then mirror the result. icons sets

-where every node icon renders: badge hangs a small square off the shape's
+badge hangs a small square off the shape's corner.

-icons: inside
+icons: badge

 Receive [aws/api-gateway]